DimaSheiko/apep-docs/docs/framework/conditions/class.md

 > ## chi

--   This condition returns the current Chi a player has.
+-   This condition returns the current Chi the target has.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The current number of chi.
+-   The current number of Chi.

 #### _Example:_